greenelab/pdx_exomeseq/README.md

 # Setup conda environment
 bash setup_environment.sh

-# NOTE, run `source activate pdx-exomeseq` at the beginning of each session
+# NOTE: run `source activate pdx-exomeseq` at the beginning of each session

 # Install dependencies and initialize files
 # This includes downloading reference genomes and generating several index files